HugoAreias/dnd-tools/Lyra_Campaign/act_1_premonitions.md

 Before leaving the Council House, Jack leaves a note with a guard relaying this information to Anahel.

 At this point, deep into the night, the party decides to give it a rest for today.
 The night goes uneventful except for Jack.
 While sound asleep, he finds himself in a ruined and stormy city, facing what looks like a massive portal.
 Next to the portal, the hourglass artefact floats freely as if luring him to handle it.
 Jack slowly approaches it and holds it on his hand, feeling this energy tempting him to advance towards the portal.
 As he starts moving towards the portal, Jack wakes up sweating and panting.

+##  Evading a Sharp-edge Knife